 The meticulousness of urban planning as witnessed by the evenness of the positioning of the buildings on the right is yet another outcome of architectural miracles made possible here.
 A straight line could be drawn if we trace the foot of those buildings.
 Isn’t that amazing?

-To witnessing more such miracles.
+To witnessing more such miracles and sharing them.